jkoberg/splitvent/README.md

 # 3D Printing Models

-All models have been printed using FDM printers with PLA, but PETG may be used
-Settings: Use 10-20% infill with supports touching buildplate
+All models have been printed using FDM printers with PLA, but PETG may be used.
+All tests printed using 10-20% infill with supports touching buildplate

 # Thanks to the following contributors: